graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 That's all there is for a basic subscription server setup.

-1. Add the package reference and update startup.cs
+1. Add the package reference and update your startup code.
-2. Declare a new subscription using `[Subscription]` or `[SubscriptionRoot]`
+2. Declare a new subscription using `[Subscription]` or `[SubscriptionRoot]`.
-3. Publish an event from a mutation
+3. Publish an event from a mutation.

 ### Apollo Client Example